-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of the Long Island Power Authority (LIPA), a component unit of the State of New York which comprise LIPA's statement of financial position as of December 31, 2022, and the related statements of activities, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated March 29, 2023.
+We have audited, in accordance with the auditing standards generally accorded in the United States of America and the standards applicable to financial audits contained in Governmer Auditing Standards issued by the Comptroller General of the United States, the consolidated financial structments of the business-type activities of the Long Island Power Authority (LIPA), a component unit of the State of New York, as of and for the year ended December 31, 2020, and the related notes to the consolidated financial statements, which collectively comprise LIPA's basic financial statements, and have issued our eport thereon dated March 29, 2021.

-Report on Internal Control Over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered LIPA's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of LIPA's internal control.
+In planning and performing our audit of the consolidated financial statements, we considered LIPA's internal control over financial reporting (internal control) as a basic for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our pointions on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of LIPA's internal control.
 Accordingly, we do not express an opinion on the effectiveness of LIPA's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A material veakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reason ole possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiences, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses or significant deficiencies may exist that were not identified.
+However, material weaknesses may exist that have not been identified.

-Report on Compliance and Other Matters
+Compliance and Other Matters

-As part of obtaining reasonable assurance about whether LIPA's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether LIPA's consolidated financial statements are free from material misstalement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the consolidated financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards

-Purpose of This Report
+Purpose of this Report

-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of LIPA's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering LIPA's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.